neoforged/.github/primers/1.21.2/index.md

     - `AnimalArmorItem` no longer extends `ArmorItem`
         - The constructor no longer takes in a boolean indicating the overlay texture, as that is now part of the `EquipmentModel`
         - The constructor can take in an optional `SoundEvent` of the equip sound
+        - The constructor can take in a `boolean` representing whether the armor should be damaged if the entity is hurt
         - `$BodyType` no takes in the allowed entities to wear the armor rather than the path factory to the texture
     - `ArmorItem` is no longer equipable
         - Basically functions as an item class where its only remaining usage is to prevent armor change when enchanted and get the associated attributes